IBM-Bluemix-Docs/StreamingAnalytics/spl_cloud_ready.md

 ### *_Issue_*
 {: #passing-config-issue}

 Several SPL operators have parameters that expect a file reference.
 One example is the RScript operator that uses a parameter to identify the file name containing an R script, i.e. `param rScriptFileName : "myScript";`.
-Users of the Streaming Analytics service in IBM Cloud do not have direct access to the file system of the hosts in the cloud, so a specific technique must be used to supply operator configuration files to the cloud.
+Users of the {{site.data.keyword.streaminganalyticsshort}} service in IBM Cloud do not have direct access to the file system of the hosts in the cloud, so a specific technique must be used to supply operator configuration files to the cloud.

 ### *_Cloud-ready technique_*
 {: #passing-config-technique}